An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 The following are special concerns for people taking natural remedies for psoriasis:

 - Zinc pyrithione is sometimes used, but its effectiveness is doubtful.
-A number of so-called natural psoriasis products (Skin-Cap, Blue Cap, Miralex) that contain this compound also contain prescription-strength corticosteroids.
+A number of so-called natural psoriasis products (Skin-Cap, Blue Cap, and Miralex) that contain this compound also contain prescription-strength corticosteroids.
 Such steroids have the same side effects as those in standard psoriasis drugs.
 These products have been banned in the U.S. and Canada, but similar untested medications are available over the Internet.

 - Gotu Kola (Centella asiatica) is sometimes applied in a cream for psoriasis.
 The oral form of the herb has serious side effects, however, including increasing the risk for miscarriage in pregnant women.